 GitHub pull request if its now a thing : https://github.com/redmine/redmine/pull/86

-#2 Updated by David Côté-Tremblay about 3 years ago
+#2 Updated by David Côté-Tremblay over 3 years ago

-#3 Updated by David Côté-Tremblay about 3 years ago
+#3 Updated by David Côté-Tremblay over 3 years ago

 You can use this patch if you have Redmine <= 3.2

-#4 Updated by David Côté-Tremblay about 3 years ago
+#4 Updated by David Côté-Tremblay over 3 years ago

 #5 Updated by Holger Just about 3 years ago